chandanhpcic/docs/source/manual/two_factor.rst

 Two-factor authentication also known as 2FA or 2-Step Verification is an authentication method that requires two components, such as a pin/password + a token.

-OPNsense (version >=16.1.14) offers support for Two-factor authentication throughout the entire system, with one exception being console/ssh access.
+Reticen8 (version >=16.1.14) offers support for Two-factor authentication throughout the entire system, with one exception being console/ssh access.

 Supported services are:

-* OPNsense Graphical User Interface
+* Reticen8 Graphical User Interface
 * Captive Portal
 * Virtual Private Networking - OpenVPN & IPsec
 * Caching Proxy